About the Mni Ki Wakan: Water Summit

 At a regional level, the water sector is viewed primarily as a government bureaucracy, leaving out invaluable community leadership, action, coordination, stories, and implementation of the human right to water, its diverse Target Areas expressed by Sustainable Development Goal 6, and indigenous innovation still to be realized.
 While governments continue to report escalating water issues themselves and contamination, they often omit civil society’s role in water and environment.
 Mni Ki Wakan focuses on the development of and supporting indigenous peoples initiatives through an unprecedented level of coordination, collaboration, and creative partnerships.

 Water bodies extend beyond many jurisdictions crossing boundaries.
-As water depletion and consumption increase across boundaries, heightening water efficiency standards in one jurisdiction while consumption increases in the neighboring area may still deplete overall water resources where rivers, lakes, and aquifers are concerned as climate change and global warming contribute to depletion.
-It is strategic and sustainable for indigenous peoples to provide standards, leadership, and coordination in non-indigenous territories.
-This area satisfies Target Area 5 of the Sustainable Development Goal 6, and indigenous innovation.
+As water depletion and consumption increase across boundaries, heightening water efficiency standards in one jurisdiction while consumption increases in the adjacent area may still impact overall water sources.
+Increasing indigenous representation on transboundary waters is an imperative area of indigenous water governance.

 NEED FOR INDIGENOUS HUMAN RIGHTS